 There are several factors that lead to an increase in sales, as shown in Table 2 in Appendix 1.

-When referring to an Appendix, it would be a good idea to use uppercase.
-Nevertheless, you may choose to use lower-case, for example, 'The appendices at the end of the document contain relevant information regarding the questionnaire responses'.
+When referring to an Appendix, using uppercase would be a good idea.
+Nevertheless, you may choose to use lower-case, for example, 'The appendices at the end of the document contain relevant information regarding the questionnaire responses.'

 Below is the detailed process with useful tips to keep in mind: